Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 4. Health Insurance

-Signed letter from health insurance provider confirming coverage
+Insurer letter confirming coverage

-Insurance must cover all family members included in the application
+Cover for all family members included

 👮